LeaSaxton/FQCforSorfml2.0/README.md

 # Summary

-This is modified version of the [FoodQualityController R package](https://github.com/LeaSaxton/FQCforSorfml2.0.git) which is optimised for the back-end side of sorfML 2.0.
-FQC is a flexible and user-friendly R package that is used to identify, validate, and optimise the most suitable machine learning platform for the given analytical platform.
-14 machine learning models are created in the package to predict microbial quality in food products and 7 models are available to predict sensory scores.
+FoodQualityController is a flexible and user-friendly R package that is used to identify, validate, and optimize the most suitable machine learning platform for predicting microbial/sensorial quality of beef products using data from a wide range of analytical platforms.

 # Table of Contents